PGCE Secondary School Direct (History) / Overview

 - Entry requirements

 - Minimum 2:1 honours degree in history or a related subject.
-A minimum of 50% of your degree content should be history related.

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.